googleapis/gapic-generator-go/README.md

   * `module`: prefix to be stripped from the `go-gapic-package` used in the generated filenames.
      * _Note: This option is not supported from the Bazel interface._

   * `metadata`: enable generation of [GapicMetadata](https://github.com/googleapis/googleapis/blob/master/gapic/metadata/gapic_metadata.proto) in JSON form.
+The default is `false`.

   * `grpc-service-config`: the path to a gRPC ServiceConfig JSON file.
     * This is used for client-side retry configuration in accordance with [AIP-4221](http://aip.dev/4221)